How to support

 Get inspired about local food and drink

-Delve a little deeper into the site to find a treasure trove of seasonal recipes using local seasonal produce, and in-depth articles telling the stories behind our members and their food and drink.
+Delve a little deeper into the Local Food Britain website to find a treasure trove of seasonal recipes using local seasonal produce, and in-depth articles telling the stories behind our members and their food and drink.
 You can also find out about foodie goings-on near you on our events pages – from regular markets to one-time-only pop-up restaurants, you're sure to find something unmissable.

 Love your local producers

-It's easy to make the switch to local when you know where to look – try swapping your chain-store coffee for a locally-roasted cup by Surrey Hills Coffee, your regular sliced white for a freshly-baked artisan loaf from Chalk Hills Bakery and raise a glass of English sparkling wine from Albury Organic Vineyard.
+It's easy to make the switch to local when you know where to look – try swapping your chain-store coffee for a locally-roasted cup by Surrey Hills Coffee; your regular sliced white for a freshly-baked artisan loaf from Chalk Hills Bakery; stock up on hot sauce from the wonderful Hot Pods Chilli Products; and raise a glass of English sparkling wine from Albury Organic Vineyard.
 You certainly won't regret it!

 Find places to eat where local food is always on the menu